pyminihack/pyhack-manual/pyhack-camp-manual_en.md

 # Overview

-- Instructions for Pyhack camp we hold twice in a year
+- Instructions for Pyhack camp we hold twice a year
 - We usually have the pension all to ourselves.

 # Venue & Equipments